 rootwithout necessity is considered bad practice and may create security issues.

-rootpassword needs to be shared with regular users if they shall be able to perform privileged operations.
-The same applies to all unprivileged users without considering any context like whether it's a local interactive user or a remote background user etc.
+rootpassword needs to be shared with regular users if they need to perform privileged operations.
+The same applies to all unprivileged users without considering any context like whether it is a local interactive user or a remote background user etc.

 This is where

 polkit comes in.
-It allows a more fine grained management of granting privileges in a system.
-For example it allows to configure who is allowed to mount a removable storage device in the system and what kind of authorization it needs.
+It allows a more fine-grained management of granting privileges in a system.
+For example, it allows to configure who is allowed to mount a removable storage device in the system and what kind of authorization they need.
 How this works in detail is explained in the following sections.

 The Typical Authentication Workflow